TNTurnerLab/fitDNM/README.md

 docker run -v "/home/user/fitDNM_code:/fitDNM_code" -v "/home/user/data:/data" tnturnerlab/fitdnm_snakemake:V1.0 /opt/conda/envs/snakemake/bin/snakemake -s /fitDNM_code/fitDNM_snakemake/fitDNM_genome_wide.smk --cores 1
 ```

 For fitDNM to run it is essential the correct paths are mounted in docker image.
 To determine the correct path please run `pwd` in the top level `fitDNM` directory to get the path.
-Then in both the `/home/user/fitDNM_code:/fitDNM_code` and `/home/user/input_data:/input_data` replace the the lefthand side out the semicolon with the output from `pwd`.
+Then in both the `/home/user/fitDNM_code:/fitDNM_code` and `/home/user/input_data:/input_data` part of the code, replace the the lefthand side of the semicolon with the output from `pwd`.
 This should be done regardless of wether or not you are using an LSF server.

 __Running on user files__